cap-js/docs/java/migration.md

 ## Cloud SDK 4 to 5 { #cloudsdk5 }

 CAP Java `2.6.0` and higher is compatible with Cloud SDK in version 4 and 5.
 For reasons of backward compatibility, CAP Java assumes Cloud SDK 4 as the default.
-If you want to upgrade your CAP Java application to Cloud SDK 5, it is necessary to add the following maven dependency to your CAP Java application:
+However, we highly recommended to use at least version `5.2.0` of Cloud SD.
+To upgrade your CAP Java application to Cloud SDK 5, add the following maven dependency to your CAP Java application:

 ```xml
 <dependency>